Burst Pipe Repair: Costs, Emergency Response & Prevention Guide

 Frozen pipe burst (heat maintained) ✅ Typically covered

-Frozen pipe (heat turned off) ❌ Likely denied (negligence)
+Frozen pipe (heat turned off or vacant home) ❌ Likely denied (negligence)

 Tree root or aging pipe failure ❌ Generally excluded